-If you are looking to learn more about what phonological awareness is… then you came to the right place.
+If you are looking to learn more about what phonological awareness or phonemic awareness is… then you came to the right place.
 I cannot emphasize the importance of practicing these skills DAILY with your students!
 You may be wondering… how in the world do I fit in one more thing into my already packed day?!?
 Well, that's why I'm here to help!
+Here is the ultimate guide to phonological and phonemic awareness.
+Don't miss the FREE guide to help you get started!

 What is the difference between Phonemic Awareness, Phonological Awareness, and Phonics?